NilFoundation/proof-market-toolchain/README.md

 python3 scripts/request_tools.py get --key <key of the request>
 ```

-## 4. Wait for asks
+## 4. Wait for proposals

 Here the proof requester waits for matching engine to either match an existing order or wait for proposals to be submitted against this circuit/statement.

-## 5. Submit ask
+## 5. Submit proposal

 While the proposal is up, we now view at the marketplace from the perspective of a
 proof producer.
 In steps 2-4 , the requester put out a request.
 Now the producer can
-observe them in the marketplace and start replying with an ask.
+observe them in the marketplace and start replying with an proposal.

 ```
-python3 scripts/ask_tools.py push --cost <cost of the ask> --key <key of the statement>
+python3 scripts/proposal_tools.py push --cost <cost of the proposal> --key <key of the statement>
 ```

-The proof producer can check their ask with
+The proof producer can check their proposal with

 ```
-python3 scripts/ask_tools.py get --key <key of the ask>
+python3 scripts/proposal_tools.py get --key <key of the proposal>
 ```

 ## 6. Order Matching

-Proof Market runs a matching algorithm between requests and asks for each new request/ask.
-It chooses the cheapest ask that fits the requirements of the proof requester.
+Proof Market runs a matching algorithm between requests and proposals for each new request/proposal.
+It chooses the cheapest proposal that fits the requirements of the proof requester.

 ## 7. Proof Generation

-Ask's status 'processing' means that the ask was matched with a request.
+Proposal's status 'processing' means that the proposal was matched with a request.
 Now it is time to generate a proof for the proof producer.

 First of all, the proof producer needs circuit definition: